When Should You Hire a Professional Engineer or Geoscientist?

 When is Authentication by a Licensed Professional Required?

-View the PDF below to determine whether an output of an APEGA licensed professionals service must be authenticated (stamped, signed, and dated).
+Review the Authenticating Professional Work Products page to determine whether an output of an APEGA licensed professionals service must be authenticated (stamped, signed, and dated).
 A series of overview infographics is also available as a PDF below.